pippinbarr/cart253/assignments/challenges/hello-world/README.md

 > Create your `cart253` repository and make multiple edits to and commits of `README.md`

+To do this:

-1. Follow the [Hello, World Learning Materials](../../../topics/hello-world/) to install software and to each create your `cart253` repository on your own computer or on a lab computer.
+1. Follow the [Hello, World Learning Materials](../../../topics/hello-world/) in order to

+- install the necessary software
+- create a course repository
+- learn about version control
+- make a couple of changes to a sample project
+- enable GitHub Pages

 (Ideally, use the text-based materials rather than the video so you can easily talk to each other.)

-2. Use your text editor to make changes to the `README.md` file, taking the opportunity to practice with markdown for formatting.
+2. Now that you've mastered version control, use your text editor to make changes to the `README.md` file in your main repository, taking the opportunity to practice with markdown for formatting.
 Commit and push to the repository with a good commit message.

 3. Repeat step 2 multiple times to make the `README.md` file into a nice explanation of what will be in the repository.

 Help and ask for help from your partner and from the instructor and teaching assistant as needed.